-Top 3 Beautiful Historical Monuments in Delhi
+Beautiful Historical Places in Delhi

 Humayun’s Tomb Complex

 Red Fort is the most popular tourist attraction and another beautiful Mughal architecture to attract you.
 The red color of this fort made up of red sandstone, and so it named as Red Fort.
-It took 10 years (1638-1648) to finish the construction of this fort and approved by the Mughal Emperor Shah Jahan.
-The architect’s name of this beauty is Ustad Ahmad Lahauri and interestingly, he is also the designer of the incredible Taj Mahal.
+It took ten years (1638-1648) to finish the construction of this fort and approved by the Mughal Emperor Shah Jahan.
+The architect’s name of this beauty is Ustad Ahmad Lahauri, and interestingly, he is also the designer of the incredible Taj Mahal.

-Beauty of Qutub Minar
+The Beauty of Qutub Minar